learn-co-curriculum/phase-0-macos-env-system/README.md

 4. Open the ".zip" file and install Visual Studio Code
 5. Drag the "Visual Studio Code" application to your "Applications" folder
 6. Open the "Visual Studio Code" application using "Spotlight Search"
-7. Click “View” in the toolbar, then click "Command Palette" in the dropdown menu, or use the shortcut <Command ⌘> + <Shift> + P
+7. Click "View" in the toolbar, then click "Command Palette" in the dropdown menu, or use the shortcut <Command ⌘> + <Shift> + P
-8. Type ">shell command" in the box and click on "Shell Command: Install 'code' command in PATH"
+8. Type "shell command" in the box and click on "Shell Command: Install 'code' command in PATH"
 9. Close the "Visual Studio Code" application
 10. Open the "Terminal" application using "Spotlight Search"
 11. Type `code` and press `<Enter>`